wilberh/wilberh/README.md

 - [AI Finance](https://github.com/wilberh/AIFinanceProject): This project tries to find if any correlation between security performance and local economic behavior/news.
 - [Restaurant Menu Webapp](https://github.com/wilberh/Restaurant-Menu-WebApp): This is an implementation of a web application that provides a list of restaurants and detail information of their menu items.
 - [Movie Trailer Website](https://github.com/wilberh/Movie-Trailer-Website): This project is a website where users can see my favorite movies and watch the trailers.
-- [First Python Package](https://github.com/wilberh/pubpypack-gadget-wilber-hdez): My first Python package was part of a meetup presentation on how to publish a distribution-package on [test.pypi.org](https://test.pypi.org/project/pubpypack-gadget-wilber-hdez/).
+- [First Python Package](https://github.com/wilberh/pubpypack-gadget-wilber-hdez): Part of a meetup presentation on how to publish a distribution-package on [test.pypi.org](https://test.pypi.org/project/pubpypack-gadget-wilber-hdez/).

 ## Get in Touch